jm2292236/phase-1-project/README.md

                 };

-In this fetch we are also calling the function to process the country ID in order to get the full name of the country.
-This function is calling the restcountries API and adding the country name to the unordered list we are creating to show the countries and probabilities to the user.
+In this fetch we are also calling the function to process the country ID in order to get its full name.
+This function is calling the **restcountries** API and adding the country name to the unordered list we are creating to show the countries and probabilities to the user.

     // Get the country name from the API and add it to the DOM element function countryName(countryId, row) {